 If just reading about it makes your mouth water, you cannot imagine how great it is to actually enjoy this feast.
 The symphony of flavors, protein theme, and use of lemongrass across all of the dishes was superb.
 Everything was in balance.
 No wonder Chef Thompson keeps showing up in the top 50.
 My favorite dish?
 Oxtail, of course!

 Three wines were served alongside the tasting menu: an Australian Pinot Gris, French way esoteric (loved it) Roussanne/Vermentino blend, and, finally, a white Burgundy.

 If you want to be truly worldly, you need to eat across economic levels; too much of one thing is travel death.
-Here’s a useful trick: ask your guide what they like to eat and have them take you to their favorite restaurants.
+Here’s a useful trick: Take a guided food tour, tell the guide you want them to eat and drink with you, tell them no touristy spots, ask your guide what they like to eat and have them take you to their favorite restaurants.
 Listen and learn.
 I guarantee you that your trip will be more interesting.
 On the other hand, if your idea of eating adventurously is customizing your order at McDonalds, then maybe a Carnival Cruise is more your style.
 My advice is, stop being a high-maintenance Queen.
 Kick back, relax and LET FOOD HAPPEN!

 If you like that story, check this story out about Taiwanese Pizza.